Just starting out – how to get started with investing

 - How am I going to accomplish all this?
 How should I budget to meet these goals?
 Can I even meet these goals/dreams?

-Answering these questions is at the hear of financial planning.
+Answering these questions is at the heart of financial planning.

 That means your financial plans should include things like goal setting, itemizing your debt obligations, understanding your insurance needs, identifying some basic tax strategies, and so on.